Brightline: Train speeds and comparative travel times

+A Brightline train travelling at speed of 110 mph.

 Upon full buildout of the Miami–Orlando route, trains operate at up to 79 mph between Miami and West Palm Beach, up to 110 mph between West Palm Beach and Cocoa, and up to 125 mph between Cocoa and the Orlando International Airport (MCO).
 A future extension to Tampa from Orlando is in the planning stages.
 Originally, trains on this corridor would operate at up to 125 mph; but a maximum speed of 150 mph has been reported more frequently as of 2024.
 It is one of the few rail services in the United States to approach the lowest high-speed rail standard set by the International Union of Railways of 200 km/h.

 Brightline's travel time between Miami and Orlando is around 3 1/2 hours.
 Driving (without traffic) between the two takes 3 1/2 hours using the Florida's Turnpike, and 3 3/4 hours using the I-95/SR 528 freeways along the planned train route via Cocoa.
 Although the flight time between Miami (MIA) and Orlando (MCO) is only 1 hour, the total travel time by air is around 3 hours — if one follows airlines' recommendations to arrive at the airport 2 hours prior to departure.
 For high-speed rail systems in Europe and East Asia, the travel time at which rail starts to attract a significant sector of the rail/air travel sector is usually given as around four hours, with rail becoming dominant over air at travel times below three hours.

 For Brightline to meet that three-hour goal on its Miami–Orlando route, it would have to cut 30 minutes from the 3.5-hour travel time (as of 2024), raising its overall average speed from 69 mph to 80 mph, which is similar to the overall average speed of Amtrak's Acela operating on the Northeast Corridor between New York City and Washington, D.C.

 Pre-existing Miami–Cocoa Corridor upgrades

 The project to connect Miami and Orlando called for more than $1.5 billion in upgrades to the rail corridor between Miami and Cocoa.
 The company double tracked the corridor, improved signaling systems, and upgraded every grade crossing to meet the highest applicable safety standards set by FDOT and Federal Railroad Administration.

 In January 2013, the Federal Railroad Administration issued a Finding of No Significant Impact (FONSI) for the Miami–Cocoa phase of the project, effectively clearing the way for work to begin.
 Part of the corridor safety upgrades included installing positive train control (PTC), which enhances Brightline's ability to monitor and control train movements safely.